Bigodi wetland sanctuary

 By road

-The sanctuary is about 5-6 hours' drive from Kampala via Fort Portal, a scenic journey that takes you through rolling hills, tea plantations, and quaint villages.
+The sanctuary is about a 5-6-hour drive from Kampala via Fort Portal, a scenic journey that takes you through rolling hills, tea plantations, and quaint villages.
 Private transfers or guided tours arranged by operators like Musana Tours and Travel ensure a comfortable journey.

 By air